Nursing

 Clinical Requirements

 All applicants should be aware that many agencies have clinical requirements which must be met before students may participate in clinical activities.
-These include CPR certification, background checks, drug tests, and immunizations, as well as proof of auto and health insurance.
+These include BLS certification, background checks, drug tests, and immunizations, as well as proof of health insurance.
 Students who do not meet all clinical agency standards may be denied clinical access and will not be able to complete clinical course requirements.
 Since Chico is located in a rural area, considerable travel to clinical agencies should be expected.
 Access to a car throughout the nursing sequence is necessary.
 Additional fees for achievement testing and laboratory supplies may be required for certain courses.

 Students/applicants with prior convictions should consult with the Director of the School of Nursing regarding such convictions and possible impediments they may pose to completing the Nursing Program and eligibility for taking the state licensing (NCLEX) exam.